LuisPavelA/image-server/README.md

 ## Self Hosting

 I do not recommend running this for actually storing images as it is not that good and might have a few bugs as I only made it in a few days.

-You can self host this by forking this repl and running it to install all of the packages.
-Then run `node setup.js` in the shell.
-Follow the steps to set up the server.

-I am not responsable for any misuses of this server.
-Do not use it to host any malicious images.